open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/connectors/database/sap-hana/index.md

 In this step, we will configure the connection settings required for this connector.
-Please follow the instructions below to ensure that you've configured the connector to read from your mysql service as desired.
+Please follow the instructions below to ensure that you've configured the connector to read from your SAP Hana service as desired.

 {% /stepDescription %}